AndreiHontarau/PT_CourseProject/README.txt

 Video rentall

-This programm simulates a software for video rental, implements basic features for managment of films, customers and their rents.
+This programm simulates a software for video rental, implements basic features to manage of films, customers and their rents.